Eagle517/BLsql/README.md

 `sqlite_query(statement [, return [, file]])` - Performs a SQL command on the opened database

-If return is true, it will return the query result in a string with rows seperated by a newline character.
+If return is true, it will return the query result in a string with rows separated by a newline character.
 If file is specified, it will query the database in that file.

-`sqlite_getResult()` - Returns one row at a time with columns seperated by a tab character
+`sqlite_getResult()` - Returns one row at a time with columns separated by a tab character

 `sqlite_getResultCount()` - Returns the number of available results from a query